Report a breach of planning control

 Although we try to resolve a breach as quickly as we can, it can sometimes take several months.

-You can find out more about the processes involved by downloading our Local Enforcement Plan below.
+You can find out more about the processes involved by reading our Local Enforcement Plan.

 If formal notices have been served, these become public documents.
 Our register of enforcement notices, stop notices and other enforcement action is available online.